armchairancap/xx-tribler-haven/README.md

 It appears those don't work because of default iFrame security settings.

 This could be worked around, but I haven't tried it.

+#### Security (v2)

+In v2 Tribler allows unauthenticated access to port 3100 from 127.0.0.1 and `haven`, which is a small compromise that I found reasonable for this PoC.

+If you want to share Haven to other users, though, remember they will have access to the same Tribler instance, so do not share the same Haven to friends or family if that's not what you intend.
+You can easily create additional containerized Haven instances for them - just use my generic containerized Haven recipe (see Resources) to provide access to shared unpatched Haven server over TLS to port 443, and you'll be fine.

+Also keep in mind that Tribler doesn't authenticate localhost users, so other users on the same computer could access Tribler's Web UI directly the same as you, by using the default API key ('changeme').
+How to change that is described in How to Run (above).

 #### iFrame (v2, v1)